pacokwon/lds-scripture-translations/README.md

 Although collecting translated scriptures is automated, it requires time and resource.
 If you need translation for a specific language, please feel free to submit an issue to this repository!

+In the `build` branch of this repository are `tar.gz` files for each language.
+The files are named after their three-letter codes (not ISO, the Church uses a different scheme - I'm not aware of it's name).
+For example, the English translations are compressed in a file called `eng.tar.gz`.
+So feel free to use them as a static asset.

 Supported languages are the following:

 - [x] `eng` - English,